MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/artifacts-overview.md

 * * *

 > [!TIP]
-> If your organization is using a firewall or a proxy server, make sure your allow [Azure Artifacts Domain URLs and IP addresses](../../organizations/security/allow-list-ip-url.md#azure-artifacts).
+> If your organization is using a firewall or a proxy server, make sure you allow [Azure Artifacts Domain URLs and IP addresses](../../organizations/security/allow-list-ip-url.md#azure-artifacts).

 ## Next steps